s22-tech/Yourls-Popular-Links/README.md

 This version:
 * is compatible with Yourls 1.7 or higher
 * fixes the deprecated function and removes the warning
-* formats the code to make it consistent and pretty
+* formats the code to make it more consistent and prettier

 The plugin shows an admin page with the most popular links created in 1, 30, 365, and 1000 days on a YOURLS site.